 Whether you have one day in Vienna or a week, you simply need to try the world-famous Sachertorte.
 This world famous dessert consists of two layers of chocolate cake separated by a layer of apricot jam in the middle and covered in a dark chocolate glaze.
 Now, Hotel Sacher holds the right to the “Original Sachertorte,” which makes it the most famous (and most expensive), but not necessarily the best.

 While the hotel’s Cafe Sacher, located directly across from the State Opera House, offers a sumptuous atmosphere, if it’s a magnificent Sachertorte you’re after, then I’d recommend L. Heiner K.u.K.
 Hofzuckerbacker.

-There’s another famous Viennese speciality that you probably already know well, but didn’t realize its origin: the “Danish.”
+There’s another famous Viennese specialty that you probably already know well but didn’t realize its origin: the “Danish.”
 Although the Danes are proud of their “Danish” pastries, even they call it wienerbrød (Viennese bread) because it originated in Vienna, not in Denmark!

 Sip some java at a Viennese coffee house